 - When you will receive the funds.
 If your business is experiencing high growth, chances are you need the funds quickly.
-Some business lenders can provide funds within 24 hours of approval, but many take longer.
+Many business lenders can provide funds within 24 hours, but some may take longer.
 Find out when you can expect to receive it.

 - How flexible is the loan?
 Can you repay the funds early without penalty?
+Can you top-up your loan?
 When will your business be required to make repayments?
 Make sure the loan is as flexible as you need it to be.

 - Is there a fixed term?
 This depends on the type of loan you’re looking for.
-Fixed term loans will mean your ongoing repayments pay back the loan at the end of the term, but a non-fixed term loan, such as a line of credit, will be more flexible and allow you to only take out as much as you need.
+Fixed term loans will mean your ongoing repayments pay back the loan at the end of the term, but a non-fixed term loan, such as a line of credit or overdraft, will be more flexible with topping up the loan.

 - How is interest charged?
 Will interest be calculated on the principal or on how much you have left to repay?
 Will the rate be fixed or variable?
 This has a huge impact on the cost of your repayments so make sure you check this.